-Understand How Retirement Taxes Are Calculated
+How Retirement Taxes Are Calculated

 Tax Planning Saves Money

-Long Range Tax Bracket Planning
+Long-Range Tax Bracket Planning

 This type of planning requires software or a spreadsheet that contains detailed tax calculations to show you the amount of after-tax income you can have by taking one course of action versus another.
-Long range tax planning helps you reduce retirement taxes in two ways:
+Long-range tax planning helps reduce your retirement taxes in two ways:

 Annual Tax Bracket Planning